ritaturk/xenko-docs/manual/physics/rigid-body.md

 # Rigid body

 Rigid body simulation refers to the simulation of physics for objects that do not deform.
-Rigid body simultation can be used for collision between objects, and for objects that need to repsond to incoming collisions.
+Rigid body simultation can be used for collision between objects, and for objects that need to respond to incoming collisions.

-**To enable rigid body simulation for an entity:**
+**To enable rigid body simulation for a sphere entity:**

 1. Start Game Studio with the empty Game project